-Contact The Law Offices of Richard C. McConathy today for a consultation about your alleged crime throughout Dallas County, Collin County, Tarrant County, and Denton County in Texas.
-Richard McConathy is an experienced Dallas criminal defense attorney who will make every effort to find errors made by law enforcement to potentially have you charges reduced or dismissed.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged crime throughout Dallas County, Collin County, Tarrant County, and Denton County in Texas.
+Richard McConathy is an experienced Dallas criminal defense attorney who will make every effort to find errors made by law enforcement to potentially have your charges reduced or dismissed.

 After the arrest warrant is signed by the judge, law enforcement officials can carry out the arrest.
 According to the Texas Code of Criminal Procedure article 15.26, anytime a law enforcement official serves a warrant and makes an arrest, the alleged offender has to be notified by the officer that he or she is being arrested pursuant to a warrant.
 In order for the warrant to be valid, it must be signed by the judge, have the name or description of the alleged suspect, and have which offense(s) the individual is being accused of.

 An alternative to an arrest warrant is a summons which gives the individual a particular time and date for which to appear in court.
 If an individual is given a summons, or given a traffic citation and fails to appear in court, or otherwise resolve the citation, the judge will issue a bench warrant.
 A bench warrant is issued for the arrest of an individual who has violated a court order, unlike arrest warrants, which are issued for individuals who are accused of a crime.